franl08/Book-List/README.md

 A list to keep track of my readings.
 Currently, accepting donations. 💸

-If you want to give me a book you can contact me on Discord (tgvp#0705)! 😅
+If you are crazy and want to feed my addiction giving me a book, you can contact me on Discord (tgvp#0705)! 😅

 [My profile at goodreads](https://www.goodreads.com/user/show/128036680-francisco-neves)